- Where do you operate?

-Our initial work is aimed at 14-24 year-olds who because of disadvantage and discrimination are furthest from the labour market.
+Our initial work is aimed at 14-24 year-olds who because of disadvantage and discrimination are furthest from the jobs market.

 Why focus on youth unemployment?

-Despite this, there is less available evidence on how to support unemployed young people into work than there is older people.
-This is something we’re hoping to change.
+Despite this, there is less available evidence on how to support unemployed young people into work than exists for older people.
+We intend to fix this.

 Why focus on ethnic disparities?

-The government’s Race Disparity Audit data shows large disparities at a national level in NEET rates between different ethnic groups, despite having similar qualifications.
-The data also shows that the unemployment rate for young people from a BAME background is stubbornly nearly double the average.
+The government’s Race Disparity Audit data shows there are big disparities in NEET rates between young people from different ethnic groups, even if they have similar qualifications.
+The data shows that the unemployment rate for young people from an ethnic minority background is stubbornly nearly double the average.
 Currently, the fall in employment is four times higher for young Black people and nearly three times higher for young Asian people.

 What is Youth Futures Foundation connection to the government?

 Youth Futures Foundation is an independent UK company established in response to the government’s commitment to allocate £90m of dormant asset funding to youth opportunities.
-YFF has purposefully been created as an independent organisation, with its own board and the ability and remit to set its own strategy.
+Youth Futures is an independent organisation, with its own board and the ability and remit to set its own strategy.

 How was Youth Futures Foundation created?